Punjab National Bank: Timeline

-In 1900, PNB established its first branch outside Lahore in India.
+In 1900, PNB established its first branch in modern-day Lahore, Pakistan.
 Branches in Karachi and Peshawar followed.
 The next major event occurred in 1940 when PNB absorbed Bhagwan (or Bhugwan) Dass Bank, which had its head office in Dehra.

-At the Partition of India and the creation of Pakistan, PNB lost its premises in Lahore, but continued to operate in Pakistan.
+After the Partition of India and the creation of Pakistan, PNB lost its premises in Lahore, but continued to operate in Pakistan.
 Partition forced PNB to close 92 offices in West Pakistan, one-third of its total number of branches, and which held 40% of the total deposits.
 PNB still maintained a few caretaker branches.
 On 31 March 1947, even before Partition, PNB had decided to leave Lahore and transfer its registered office to India; it received permission from the Lahore High Court on 20 June 1947, at which time it established a new head office at Under Hill Road, Civil Lines in New Delhi.
 Lala Yodh Raj was the Chairman of the Bank.

 In 1951, PNB acquired the 39 branches of Bharat Bank (est. 1942).
 Bharat Bank became Bharat Nidhi Ltd. In 1960, PNB again shifted its head office, this time from Calcutta to Delhi.
 In 1961, PNB acquired Universal Bank of India, which Ramkrishna Dalmia had established in 1938 in Dalmianagar, Bihar.
 PNB also amalgamated Indo Commercial Bank (est. 1932 by S. N. N. Sankaralinga Iyer) in a rescue.
 In 1963, The Burmese revolutionary government nationalised PNB's branch in Rangoon (now Yangon).
 This became People's Bank No. 7.
-After the Indo-Pak war of 1965, the government of Pakistan seized all the offices in Pakistan of Indian banks in September 1965.
+After the India–Pakistan war of 1965, the government of Pakistan seized all the offices in Pakistan of Indian banks in September 1965.
 PNB also had one or more branches in East Pakistan (now Bangladesh).

 The government of India (GOI) nationalised PNB and 13 other major commercial banks, on 19 July 1969.
 In 1976 or 1978, PNB opened a branch in London. some ten years later, in 1986, the Reserve Bank of India required PNB to transfer its London branch to State Bank of India after the branch was involved in a fraud scandal.
 That same year, 1986, PNB acquired Hindustan Commercial Bank (est. 1943) in a rescue.
 The acquisition added Hindustan's 142 branches to PNB's network.
 In 1993, PNB acquired New Bank of India, which the GOI had nationalised in 1980.
 In 1998 PNB set up a representative office in Almaty, Kazakhstan.